Q. As a supporter of a current or prospective Metropolitan College student, I have a lot of questions. Who can I contact to help with these questions?

 If it is challenging for the student to visit the Metropolitan College office during regular business hours, they can utilize other options to obtain information.
 Their MyMC page has program information and they can view and print a copy of their student agreement.
 They can also email or call a Student Success Counselor to have their questions and concerns addressed.
 Due to FERPA, any information pertaining to their education records can be disclosed without the written consent of the student except as provided by the Act.

 Q .My son/daughter wants to participate in Metro College.
 Why do I have to complete a FAFSA?
 Can he/she still participate if I don’t have all of this information?

 Metropolitan College is a government-sponsored organization, and as such, its mission and responsibility is to utilize funding in a responsible manner.
 In order to subsidize the costs and sustain the program, all Metropolitan College undergraduate students must complete a current year Free Application for Federal Student Aid (FAFSA) and all additional procedures required by the Financial Aid office at the institution resulting in an “official” status prior to signing an agreement.
 Participants must be U.S. citizens or eligible non-citizens to file and complete a FAFSA.
 Students should file their FAFSA AS SOON AS POSSIBLE after January 1 each academic year to receive tuition benefits from Metropolitan College.

 Q .How can I be helpful in supporting a current or prospective Metropolitan College student?

 Encourage the student to make contact with the MC office as soon as they have a question.
-Student Development Counselors work with the students to answer questions and review information pertaining to their specific account.
+Student Success Counselors work with the students to answer questions and review information pertaining to their specific account.
 Advise them to research the many campus resources (REACH, Campus Safety Escort Services, Counseling, etc.) that are available to assist with educational success and overall wellness.